 - Apply for admission to Iowa Lakes Community College.

 Iowa Lakes Community College recognizes census dates for determining enrollment status for each semester.
 (Full-time, ¾ time, ½ time status) Census dates are established as follows.
 Student’s registration/enrollment status is locked on these dates for financial aid purposes.
-You MUST be registered for classes by these dates in order to be eligible for financial aid for each semester.
-This includes second session and/or fast track classes offered later in the semester.
-No adjustments will be made for classes added or dropped after these dates:
+No adjustments will be made for classes added after these dates:

 - After you complete the FAFSA process, you will receive a Student Aid Report (SAR) within a few days from the U.S. Department of Education.